alleyinteractive/fm-overlays/README.md

-### Specificity > Priority
+### Specificity is prioritized over Menu Order

-Additional specificity within display conditionals will always override a priority.
+Conditionals that target specific posts and terms operate on a higher priority than those that target generally.